Devdharpatil/Flutter_Recipe_App/README.md

 *   **User Profile & Preferences:** Manage your display name and persistent dietary/cooking goal preferences (e.g., Vegan, Quick & Easy) to tailor your experience.

 ### 🍳 Cooking Assistance
-*   **Detailed Recipe View:** Stunning presentation of recipe details including high-quality images, summaries, nutritional information, ingredients, and clear step-by-step instructions.
+*   **Detailed Recipe View:** Presentation of recipe details including high-quality image, summaries, nutritional information, ingredients, and clear step-by-step instructions.
 *   **Cooking Mode:** A focused, distraction-free interface displaying instructions one step at a time, with large text and optional timers, keeping your screen awake while you cook.
-*   **Ingredient Information (Optional):** Tap on ingredients to see more details or potential substitutes.
+*   **Ingredient Information:** Tap on ingredients to see more details or potential substitutes.

 ### ⚙️ App Experience
 *   **Modern Minimalist++ UI:** Clean, sophisticated design with ample whitespace, rich textures, fluid transitions, and delightful micro-animations.
 *   **Light & Dark Modes:** Beautifully crafted themes that adapt to your preference, synced with your profile.
 *   **Responsive Design:** Adapts seamlessly to various phone sizes and orientations.
-*   **Secure Credential Management:** API keys and sensitive data are handled securely, never hardcoded.
 *   **Robust Error Handling & Performance:** A stable and performant application that handles issues gracefully.

 ---